noevazz/learning_math_for_AI/units/algebra.md

 > See graph above at https://quickmath.com/webMathematica3/quickmath/graphs/inequalities/basic.jsp#c=solve&v1=%257Cx-3%257C%253C10

-When the inequality has the symbol `greater than` (>), there are typically parts of the number line for x that are discarded, so we use "or" to indicate that the solution can be in one part or another of the number line:
+When the inequality has the symbol `greater than` (>), there are typically parts of the number line for x that are discarded, so we use `or` to indicate that the solution can be in one part or another of the number line:

+> The result will be two inequalities joined with an `or`, in other words: a number needs to satisfy inequality 1 `or` inequality 2.
+This is because there's a section in the negative numbers that satisfy the inequality, there's also a section in the positive numbers tha satisfy the statement, but there's a section between them that does NOT satisfy the statement, so that's why we need two inequalities, one to satisfy the negative section and the other to satisfy the positive section, and the part in the middle that does not satisfy the statement is not added as part of the result.

 ```
 |2x + 3| > 5